Mantra Counseling, LLC

 During the initial intake process and the first couple sessions, I will assess if I can be of benefit to you.
 If you have requested on- line counseling, my assessment will include your suitability to psychotherapy delivered via technology.
 If I assess that you would benefit more by receiving services from another provider, I will give you multiple referrals that you may contact.
 If at any point during psychotherapy, I assess that I am not effective in helping you reach your therapeutic goals, I am obligated to discuss this with you up to and including termination of treatment.
 If you request and authorize in writing, I will talk to the psychotherapist of your choice in order to help with the transition.
 If at any time you want another professional’s opinion or wish to consult with another therapist, I will assist you in finding someone qualified, and, if I have your written consent, I will provide him or her with the essential information needed.
 You have the right to terminate therapy at any time.

 All information disclosed within sessions and the written records pertaining to those sessions are confidential and may not be revealed to anyone without your written permission, except, where disclosure is required by law.
-Likewise, you are expected to keep our communications confidential and you understand that all records of communication between client and therapist remain the property of Amy Datla, LMHC, LMFT, CAP, DCC, NCC (Mantra Counseling, LLC).
+Likewise, you are expected to keep our communications confidential and you understand that all records of communication between client and therapist remain the property of Amy Datla, LMHC, LMFT, CAP, NCC, BC- TMH (Mantra Counseling, LLC).
 Verbatim material from therapy sessions remains in the client record, and should never be revealed publicly unless both client and therapist agree.
 In the case of notes documenting or analyzing the contents of conversation during a private counseling session (“process notes”/ psychotherapy progress notes), I reserve the right to provide a report of examination or treatment in lieu of copies of the actual records, unless requested by/ for a treating psychotherapist (Florida Statute 456.057 and HIPAA Privacy Rule).